 We'll be unpacking each of them below.

-This was first mentioned a little while back, but we're now ready to start rolling out our new UI to our live instances.
+This was first mentioned in our Future of Blockchain Exploration post, but we're now ready to start rolling out our new UI to our live instances.
 You can see it running on the Holesky network at holesky.chainlens.com and it will be deployed to our other instances imminently.

 The new UI for Chainlens provides an uncluttered experience for our users.
 We want to ensure that it is just as accessible for teams running networks that want to see overall network health and activity, as it is for web3 curious users who are testing the waters with on-chain assets.